External view of the Keysborough South Community Hub

 What is the background to this project and why is a community hub required?

-Detailed planning and consultation for the community hub was undertaken in 2015/16.
-This process involved responses from over 400 people and confirmed the need for a range of community services and flexible meeting spaces and outdoor areas.
-It also involved the preparation of concept plans (non-site specific) incorporating facilities for early years children’s services (i.e. kindergarten, child care, maternal child health, immunisation services and playgroups), and spaces for young people, education based services and physical activity programs.
+Detailed planning and consultation for the community hub was first undertaken in 2015/16.
+Responses from more than 400 people confirmed the need for a range of community services as well as flexible meeting spaces and outdoor areas.
+Concept plans were prepared including facilities for early years children’s services such as kindergarten, childcare, maternal child health, immunisation services and playgroups, as well as spaces for young people, education-based services and physical activity programs.

-In November 2019, Council selected Tatterson Park, on the corner of Chapel Road and Villiers Road as the chosen location for the community hub due to its visual prominence, easy access and central location for Keysborough South residents.
-This decision followed further community consultation involving over 550 responses.
+In November 2019, Council selected Tatterson Park on the corner of Chapel and Villiers Roads as the chosen location for the community hub in late 2019.
+The site was selected for its visual prominence, easy access and central location and following further community consultation with more than 550 responses.

 What library services will be available at the Community Hub?

-A Library Outreach Service will visit the hub regularly to curate a small book collection and deliver a range of programs including story time, baby bounce and life-long learning programs tailored to the needs of the Keysborough South community (i.e. digital literacy or conversation classes).
+Our library lounge will hold a curated book collection and outreach staff will deliver a range of programs including story time, baby bounce and life-long learning programs tailored to the needs of the Keysborough South community (i.e. digital literacy or conversation classes).

-The community lounge will also offer the following features as part of an outreach library service:
+The library lounge will also offer the following features:

-• A small curated book display for reading and borrowing
+• A curated collection of books for reading and borrowing

 • Four self-serve bookable personal computers